 - 1. Within the framework of the admissions procedure, the Faculty Board is responsible for making an appointment with the student to discuss the individual degree programme he will follow. - 2.
-The Faculty Board is responsible for providing the student with a course catalogue at the start of his degree programme. - 3.
-The Faculty Board will ensure that the student has sufficient supervision during his degree programme, and will pay particular attention to possible changes deemed necessary to ensure the chosen programme is compatible either with conducting academic research or exercising a profession outside the university.
+The Faculty Board is responsible for providing the student with a study guide at the start of his degree programme. - 3.
+The Faculty Board ensures that the student has sufficient supervision during his degree programme, particular attention will be paid to possible changes deemed necessary to ensure the chosen programme is compatible either with conducting academic research or exercising a profession outside the university.